andyhasit/wallace/README.md

 mount("main", Task, { text: "Learn Wallace", done: false });
 ```

-This looks similar to React, except that with Wallace:
+This looks similar to React, but Wallace uses JSX very differently.

-1. Components are real objects (this matters later on).
-2. The JSX rules are very different.

 Rather than mangle your JSX with control structures:

 ```jsx
 // THIS IS NOT ALLOWED